Annual Leave in Morocco 2026: Duration, Calculation and Rights

 • Maximum: 20,000 MAD in case of repeat offence

-The labour inspector is authorised to record violations and issue official reports.
+The labour inspector is empowered to identify violations and issue official reports.

 FAQ